Centenarian

+Former prime minister of Malaysia Mahathir Mohamad pictured alongside his wife, Siti Hasmah, during his 100th birthday celebration.
+Since July 2026, they are now both centenarians.

 A centenarian is a person who has reached the age of 100.
 Because life expectancies at birth worldwide are well below 100, the term is invariably associated with longevity.
 The United Nations estimated that there were 316,600 living centenarians worldwide in 2012, and 573,000 in 2020, almost quadruple the 2000 estimate of 151,000.